 Crandon Park Beach is located in the beautiful island paradise of Key Biscayne, just a short drive from downtown Miami, but a world away from the hustle of the city.
 Key Biscayne was once a coconut plantation but has been developed into a true tropical oasis.
 While there are several beautiful beaches there, Crandon Park Beach definitely stands out.

-Although there are a few lovely hotels in the area, including the Ritz Carlton Key Biscayne, it’s best to visit Crandon Park Beach on a day trip from Miami and stay in either downtown Miami or in Miami Beach.
-Both of them are two of the best neighborhoods in Miami.
+Although there are a few lovely hotels in the area, including the Ritz Carlton Key Biscayne, it’s best to visit Crandon Park Beach on a day trip from Miami and stay either downtown or at Miami Beach, two of the best neighborhoods in Miami.

 10. Gulf Shores Public Beach, Alabama